Xperaz/OOP-Hard-Parts/Notes/2-Object_Creation.md

 ## Breaking DRY Principles

-=> The problem with creating objects like this is we always need to create separate objects for each user. and our code got so repetitive so we broke `DRY Principle` "Don't repeat yourself", and also not efficient if we have a lot of users.
+=> The problem with creating objects like this is we always need to create separate objects for each user. and our code got so repetitive that we broke the `DRY Principle` "Don't repeat yourself", and also not efficient if we have a lot of users.

 ## Creating Objects with Functions